When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 Either way, the fat is essential for tenderness because as it cooks, the fat melts into the meat, softening it and adding rich flavor.
 The fat also makes the meat that appealing golden brown color after cooking.

 A lean steak needs to be prepared and cooked very carefully, as it doesn’t have lots of fat to keep it juicy, so it can dry out easily.
-Always cook a leaner steak at a lower temperature and for a shorter time.

 4 – The Steak Is Not Fresh

-A steak that has been frozen and defrosted will never be as tender as steak that hasn’t.
+A steak that has been frozen and defrosted will never be as tender as a steak that hasn’t.
 Unfortunately, restaurants sometimes buy their meat in bulk and freeze it until needed.

 Buying frozen, vacuum-sealed meat doesn’t mean it’s going to be tough.
 However, a poorly defrosted steak will end up tough and chewy.